luejerry/autoclocker/readme.md

 * Python 3
     * `requests`
     * `lxml`
-* Powershell with unsigned script execution enabled (on Windows)
+* Windows only: Powershell with unsigned script execution enabled

 ## Setup and run in interactive mode
 1. Install `requests` and `lxml`.